candacemonster/candace-woodbury/pages/about.md

 permalink: /about/
 ---

-candace woodbury

-I live with my husband and our dog, trying to figure out what comes after forty, two big losses, and a career in software for the travel industry.
-I like quiet trails, library stacks, and long bike rides that take all afternoon to go nowhere in particular.
-I am still learning how to live with grief and how to let myself have a life that isn't entirely defined by work.
+a little note on me.

+I live with my husband and our dog, somewhere between where we were supposed to settle down and wherever we end up next.
+I’ve spent years in travel software and have the work–life balance to prove it, which is part of why I’m here trying to remember what else I’m for.
+There were two Norwegian elkhounds at the center of my world; now there’s Sally, an adoptee who also lost her person, and more quiet than I know what to do with.

-This site is where I put the essays and short stories that come out of all of that.
-You'll find pieces about dogs, marriage, travel, the outdoors, work, and the uneasy feeling of having a good life on paper and still wanting something you can't quite name.
-I don't post on a schedule and I'm not trying to build a brand; I'm just trying to pay attention and write it down.
+This is where the essays and short stories go when I don’t know where else to put them.
+You’ll find pieces about dogs, marriage, travel, the outdoors, work, and that uneasy space between “this looks fine” and “this can’t be it.”
+There’s no posting schedule, no personal brand strategy, just a person with a website and a stubborn habit of paying attention.

-I have social media accounts, but I'm rarely there.
-If I'm not answering a message, I'm probably outside or reading on the couch with the dog.
-The best way to spend time with me is to read something here.
+I technically exist on social media, but I’m rarely there.
+If I’m slow to answer a message, assume I’m outside or reading with the dog.
+If you really need me, hello@candacewoodbury.com usually works.

-If you want, you can send me a note at hello@candacewoodbury.com, but there is no newsletter, no funnel, just a person with a website.